 Every person and every family has unique needs for end-of-life care.
 Patients and their families may move in and out of each level of hospice service as their needs change.

 Routine home care is for patients wanting to maintain the best possible quality of life at home.
-Routine care is provided in a person’s private home, assisted living or nursing home.
-Support includes home medical equipment, medications, medical social services, spiritual support, volunteer visits, bereavement counseling and supplies related to the hospice diagnosis.
-Learn more about routine home care.
+Routine care is provided in a person’s private home, assisted living residence, or nursing home.
+Support includes:

 Hospice respite care enables a patient’s caregiver to rest and recover from the demands of in-home care.
 Respite is also available when caregivers are traveling or attending an import event such a wedding or graduation.

 Sometimes, hospice patients need care at home when they experiencing a medical crisis.
-Medicare defines a crisis as a period of time when a patient requires a higher level of “continuous care” for at least 8 hours in a day to manage pain, breathing problems or other serious medical symptoms.
+Medicare defines a crisis as a period of time when a patient requires a higher level of continuous care for at least eight hours in a day to manage pain, relieve breathing problems, or provide care for other serious medical symptoms.

 The goal is intensive support to enable patients and their families to return to stable and routine home care.
 This in-home care is typically provided by licensed nurses in close communication with a doctor and family members.
-Hospice aide or homemaking services can supplement nursing care.
+A hospice aide or homemaking services can supplement nursing care.